-If you are selecting emotionally intense activities, prepare a safe environment and be ready to respond to potential triggers.
+If you are selecting emotionally intense activities, prepare a safe environment and be ready to provide support if needed.
 More on this, later!

 A trigger is a stimulus-such as a sound, word, or event-that evokes an emotional response, often linked to past trauma, and can cause distress or difficulty in focusing on the present.